liamzdenek/ferment-ai/memory-bank/progress.md

 ## Current Status

 The project is in the **implementation phase**.
-We have set up the project structure and implemented the core constructs, but we still need to implement the runtime, journal, and API layers.
+We have set up the project structure, implemented the core constructs, and created the foundation for the runtime system with the Journal, RuntimeModule, ModuleProcessor, and HttpApplication components.
+We have also clarified the boundaries between the different packages and their responsibilities.
+We need to create a new runtime-types package to define interfaces that both core-constructs-runtime and runtime will implement, and then implement the CoreConstructsRuntimeModule and binding classes in the core-constructs-runtime package.

 ## What Works